NoufMr/BikeStore-Analysis/README.md

 </p>

 ## Step Three
+After step 2, I create new workbook and connect the entire excel workbook to the database.
+Then import the dataset directly into the worksheet.
-Created an interactive Excel dashboard using pivot tables, custom formatting, dynamic charts, filter buttons, and slicers.
+Then create an interactive Excel dashboard using pivot tables, custom formatting, dynamic charts, filter buttons, and slicers.
 #### - Snapshot Of The Dashoboard
 <p align="center">
 <img src="https://github.com/NoufMr/BikeStore-Analysis/assets/134384114/faf93ebf-cf41-4c0d-8b3f-4f51950692cf" width="1000" height="450" />